maddn/topology/README.md

    cp id_ed25519.pub topology/system/root/.ssh
    ```

-5. Run the `docker-build` make target.
+5. Run the `docker‑build` make target.
    ```shell
    cd topology
    make docker-build
    ```

-6. Run the `docker-start` make target.
+6. Run the `docker‑start` make target.
    ```shell
    make docker-start
    ```

 After the container has started, the NSO Web UI can be accessed on standard
 HTTP port 80, and the CLI on the standard SSH port 22.
 A bash shell can be
-started using the `docker-shell` Make target.
+started using the `docker‑shell` Make target.

 ### Existing NSO Instance